Reuse of shoebox

 Football is an excellent activity for kids!
 Playing with mini format kickers is even more fun and that too if you have made it by yourself with kids.

 Here are few instructions which can be easily implemented with kids.
 I made this with the material at home, you can do decoration of your choice.

 - Ping Pong Ball

 Step 1: Start by drawing the goals on the short sides of the box.
 Make it large enough for the ping pong ball to pass through, but not overly wide either.
 Otherwise, it is of course very easy to score.
 Carefully cut out the goals with a knife.

-Step 2: Then mark six dots on each long side, depending on the size of the box, you ensure that there is the same amount of space between each dot, for example, six centimeters.
-In terms of height, the dots should be slightly above the center of the box.
-The first one from the goal may be about 2 to 3 centimeters from the side because that's where the keeper comes.
+Step 2: Then mark six dots on each long side, depending on the size of the box, you ensure that there is the same amount of space between each dot, for example, six centimetres.
+In terms of height, the dots should be slightly above the centre of the box.
+The first one from the goal may be about 2 to 3 centimetres from the side because that’s where the keeper comes.

 Step 3: Now carefully make a hole at the location of each dot by first making a cross with the knife and then inserting the scissors a bit and turning it carefully.
 Tip: then use a somewhat thicker ballpoint pen; insert it and turn it around until it is a smooth hole.
 You do this for all dots on both sides.

 Step 4: Now it’s time to decorate the box.
 As I was having this beautiful wrapping paper, I covered it with this.
 You can decorate it with any of your choices.
 Make sure you keep the goals clear.
 Now again make the hole properly.